Traffic Scene Generation from Natural Language Description for Autonomous Vehicles with Large Language Model: Experiments

 \subsection{Ablation Study}

 We evaluate the efficacy of different component designs by adopting ten distinct prompts under different types of scenarios.
-The scenarios encompass four normal, three critical, and three specific road conditions, such as the presence of traffic lights or the absence of crossroads or a stop sign on the road.
+The scenarios encompass four normal, three critical, and three specific road conditions, such as the presence of traffic lights or the absence of crossroads.
 Details of prompts are provided in~\cref{sec:appdx_abl}.
+We also show the definition of metrics in~\cref{sec:metrics}.